-The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome), together with the Policy Institute at King‘s College (London) are introducing an intensive learning experience for public policy and management executives in four European capital cities.
+The Hertie School (Berlin) and the LUISS School of Government (Rome) in cooperation with the SciencesPo School of Public Affairs (Paris) and the Policy Institute at King´s College (London) are introducing an intensive learning experience for public policy and management executives in three European capital cities.

 Initiated and supported by leading personalities of administration and academia, this programme offers a deep understanding of policy and management processes in each capital.
 Comprising of three 3- to 4-day modules in Rome, Berlin and London, the programme will contribute to building a network among participants heading for future leadership positions.

 Please apply via our online application module application.hertie-school.org.

 When registering, please select “European Capitals” under study programme and upload the following documents:

 - A motivation letter in PDF format (max. one page), and

 - Provide a link to a two-minute video explaining who you are and why you are the ideal candidate to be selected (for scholarship participants only).

 Admission is subject to availability.
 Please note that three students will be selected to receive a scholarship covering their tuition fee plus accommodation.

 The future of the European project seems uncertain due to conflicting roles played by national governments, the European Union and other transnational bodies.
 All scenarios at hand, however, have one important feature in common: the increasing interconnectedness of national administrations, both directly across member states, and indirectly through numerous transnational institutions, agencies and organisations all over Europe.

 Curiously, it is this very aspect of European integration that is often overlooked by existing executive education programmes in public management and public policy: the growing extent and intensity of cross-border ties between national administrations and branches of government in several member states.
 National administrations need a better understanding of how to move forward within the European multi‐level governance architecture.
 This requires sensitivity towards the models and cultures of different national public administrations in Europe.